nahidalamgh/API-Lab-1/README.md

-In this project, we have used the Library called PIXI.js (www.pixijs.com) and tried to recreate and improve on rich, interactive graphics for cross platform application/games from the already prebuilt releases made by PixiJS.
+In this project, we have used the Library called PIXI.js (www.pixijs.com) and tried to recreate and improve on rich, interactive graphics for cross-platform application/games from the already prebuilt releases made by PixiJS.

 This project was an eye-opener for using an API library in prototyping.
 We learned how to apply the API’s while prototyping and trying to work with GitHub.